DeliveryAgent/docker-centos/README.md

-# docker-centos
+# DeliveryAgent Base CentOS Docker Image

-DeliveryAgent Base CentOS Docker Image
+Please see the Dockerfile for details.
+This is simply to hold a base iamge.